What You Need to Know About Bug Spray for Kids

 Reduce the Chance of Exposure

 A couple of steps that don’t involve repellents can help discourage bug-to-kid contact in the first place, so you can start with these.

 If you’re going to be in an area where there may be a lot of mosquitoes, have kids wear long-sleeved shirts and long pants.
-If you’re going hiking or into the woods or tall grasses, make sure they also wear closed-toe shoes and tuck pants into long socks to help keep ticks from biting.
+If you’re going hiking or into the woods or tall grasses, make sure they also tuck shirts into pants, wear closed-toe shoes, and tuck pants into long socks to help keep ticks from biting.

-Showering and performing tick checks soon after coming in from wooded or otherwise tick-heavy areas has been shown to help reduce the chances of catching a tick-borne disease, so help your kids check themselves for bites.
+Showering and performing tick checks soon after coming in from wooded or otherwise tick-heavy areas has been shown to help reduce the chances of catching a tick-borne disease, so help your kids check themselves for attached ticks.